ArchiDog1998/SimpleGrasshopper/README.md

 [SubCategory("Just a test")]
 internal class SimpleSubcategory
 {
-    [Icon("ConstructRenderItemComponent_24-24.png")] // The name of the png that is embedded in your dll.
+    [Icon("ConstructRenderItemComponent_24-24.png")] // The name of the png that is embedded in your dll or the download link or the local path even the guid of some component to get the icon from it.
     [Exposure(Grasshopper.Kernel.GH_Exposure.secondary)]
     [DocObj("Addition", "Add", "The addition of the integers.")] private static void SimpleMethod(int a, int b, out int c)